The “6th LGBTI Political Leaders Conference of the Americas and the Caribbean” will be held in Mexico City from July 20 – 22, 2023.

-- Identifying progress and best practices in the area of civic and political participation of LGBTI people.
+Identify the advances and best practices in the processes of public and political participation of LGBTI people.

-- Highlighting the role of LGBTI leaders building a more inclusive and egalitarian society for all.
+Highlighting the role of LGBTI leaders in building a more inclusive and equal society for all.

-- Generating ideas to promote the dialogue with state institutions.
+Acquire ideas to promote dialogue with government institutions.

-- Strengthening the work with allies in institutions, civil society and the business community.
+Strengthen work with allies in institutions, civil society, and the business community.

-The Conference will focus on relevant stakeholders from all of the Americas, with a particular focus on the Andean Region, Central American and the Caribbean.
+The conference will center voices and experiences from across the Americas, with a special focus on the Andean, Central American and Caribbean regions.

-Corporación Caribe Afirmativo (Colombia) and the LGBTQ Victory Institute (U.S.), in collaboration with Diversidad Dominicana (Dominican Republic), PROMSEX (Peru) and SOMOS CDC (Honduras).
+Corporación Caribe Afirmativo (Colombia), LGBTQ Victory Institute (USA), Yaaj: Transformando tu vida A.C.
+(Mexico), Diversidad Dominicana (Dominican Republic), PROMSEX (Peru), and SOMOS CDC (Honduras).

 Location and Date

-- Openly LGBTI elected and appointed officials from across the region.
+- Out LGBTI+ elected and government officials from across the region.